-In the first instance these matters should be discussed with the Head of Centre or Senior Management Team at your centre.
+In the first instance these matters should be discussed with the Head of Centre or Senior Management Team at your school or centre.
 If you feel you are unable to do so, you can contact us, or Ofqual if appropriate.
 To contact us with information concerning malpractice you can email firstname.lastname@example.org putting ‘allegation’ in the subject line.

 - will treat any information sensitively and confidentially